godalming123/new-site/index.md

           <!-- title -->
           <span class="card-title">Fluidity</span>
           <!-- desription -->
-          <p>Evreything is animated!
+          <p>Everything is animated!
 Page transitions, button clicks, hover effects.
-And pages are so snappy to load thanks to caching them allowing for them to be remembered on the device and accesed offline</p>
+And pages are so snappy to load thanks to caching them allowing for them to be remembered on the device and be accesed offline</p>
         </div>
       </div>
       <div class="clickable-div card grey lighten-4 waves-effect">